 The phenomenon of insulin resistance is a genetically determined factor and is hence, hereditary in nature.

 Other factors that increase the risk of developing insulin resistance are obesity and poor physical activity.
 Due to obesity, the extent of fat tissue covering the cells increases making them ineffective to the action of insulin.
-Individuals with insulin resistance also suffer with problems such as high blood pressure and increased levels of triglycerides and cholesterol in the blood.
+Individuals with insulin resistance also suffer from problems such as high blood pressure and increased levels of triglycerides and cholesterol in the blood.

-The primary diagnosis for diabetes and insulin resistance is done by the observation of the symptoms given by the patient.
+The primary diagnosis of diabetes and insulin resistance is done by the observation of the symptoms given by the patient.
 To confirm the presence of insulin resistance, fasting glucose test and glucose tolerance tests are conducted.
-Individuals with fasting glucose levels of 100 to 125 mg/dl are not said to be diabetic but are said to have insulin resistance and there is great chance of developing diabetes in the future.
+Individuals with fasting glucose levels of 100 to 125 mg/dl are not said to be diabetic but are said to have insulin resistance and there is a great chance of developing diabetes in the future.
 Individuals with glucose tolerance test results with levels above 190 mg/dl are said to be diabetic and insulin resistant.

 Individuals with diabetes due to insulin resistance can be reversed by regular physical exercise.
-As insulin resistance is mainly due to deposition of excess fat in the waist line, regular practice of exercise gets rid of this excess fat making the cells susceptible to the action of insulin.
+As insulin resistance is mainly due to deposition of excess fat in the waistline, regular practice of exercise gets rid of this excess fat making the cells susceptible to the action of insulin.

 Some people feel that they are physically active and there is no chance of fat deposition within the body.
 Measurement of body mass index helps to know if you are obese or not.
-BMI within the range of 18-25 are said to be normal and all others will fall in the overweight category.
+BMI within the range of 18-25 are said to be normal and all others will fall into the overweight category.
 BMI is the ratio of body weight to the height in inches.